maxrudolph1/maxrudolph1.github.io/_pages/about.md

 ## For Funzies
 <!-- When I’m not studying robots, I like to tickle the ivories (piano), smack the fuzzies (tennis), and consume the dough (bake).
 I'm also a National Parks enthusiast on my jourrney to visiting all the parks.  -->

 When I’m not studying robots, I like to play tennis and bake.
-I'm also a National Parks enthusiast on my jourrney to visiting all the parks.
+I'm also a National Parks enthusiast on my journey to visiting all the parks.

 ### Joshhua Tree National Park
 ![Joshua Tree NP](/images/joshtree.png)